slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'There is no exquisite beauty… without some strangeness in the proportion.' -- Edgar Allan Poe*

 > *'Poetry is what gets lost in translation.'

--->
+> *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino* -->